viljo/coordinate_converter/README.md

 > run cross-platform, but packaging/signing is not included.

 ## Features
-- Flet desktop UI with format switching, precision controls, and live OpenStreetMap preview via Leaflet.
+- Flet desktop UI with coordinate source/height selectors, precision controls, and a live OpenStreetMap preview via Leaflet.
 - Robust free-text parser for DD, DMS, DDM, RT90 2.5 gon V, MGRS, and geocentric XYZ (WGS84 + RR92).
 - Canonical transformation engine using PyProj with cached Transformer pipelines and a